On the resolution of the sensitivity conjecture: Nisan-Szegedy's result

 The first result we would like to show is establishing the lower bound on the degree of a Boolean function $f$ in terms of the number of variables $n$. \begin{theorem} Let $f$ be a Boolean function that depends on $n$ variables.
 Then, \end{theorem}

 We next show a relation between the degree of the Boolean function $f$ and the decision tree complexity of $f$ along with the smallest degree of a polynomial that approximates $f$, denoted by $\widetilde{\deg}(f)$. \begin{definition} The polynomial $p$ \textit{approximates} $f$ if for every $x \in \{0, 1\}^n$, we have that \end{definition} The approximate degree of $f$, that is, $\widetilde{\deg}(f)$ is defined to be the minimum over all polynomials $p$ that approximate $f$ of the degree $p$.
+Hence, we have the following inequalities: \begin{theorem} For every Boolean function $f$, \end{theorem} \begin{theorem} There exists a constant $c$ such that for every Boolean function, we have: \end{theorem}